What is a First-Party Cookie?

 First-party cookies are directly stored by the website (or domain) you visit.
-These cookies allow website owners to collect analytics data, remember language settings, and perform other useful functions that help provide a good user experience.
-The domain host can see the data that the cookie retrieves, First-party cookies can’t usually be used to track a user’s activity on another site other than the original website it was placed on.
-These types of cookies include things such as your sign-on credentials, items you put in the shopping cart or your preferred language.
+These cookies allow website owners to collect analytics data, remember language settings, and perform other useful functions that provide a good user experience.
+The domain host can see the data that the cookie retrieves.
+First-party cookies can’t usually be used to track a user’s activity on another site other than the original website it was placed on.
+These types of cookies include things such as your sign-on credentials, items you put in the shopping cart, or your preferred language.

 First-Party Cookie Example

 An example of a first-party cookie is when a user signs into an eCommerce website, like Amazon.
 The web browser will send a request in a process that provides the highest level of trust that the user is directly interacting with Amazon.
 The web browser saves this data file to the user’s computer, under the “amazon.com” domain.
 If first-party cookies were blocked, a user would have to sign in every time they visited, and they wouldn’t be able to purchase multiple items while shopping online because the cart would reset after every item that was added.

 Differences Between First- and Third-Party Cookies

 First and third-party cookies are both to track user behavior.
 They have similar purposes but are collected and used in different ways.